March 16-17, 2018

 I made the most of the unexpected miles of level track and walked fast.
 I knew the last big downhill stretch would make for slow going, so I took advantage of the easy stuff.
 The clouds had moved in not long after midday, so there wasn’t a view to continually stop and gawk at like there had been for most of the morning.

 Dance like it’s 1999

 The descent was steep in parts, but not too difficult.
 The slowest sections were where the snow had melted and dozens of boots had turned the track into a muddy soup.
-Thankfully though, the ground was generally even, and only the very steepest bits involved a little scrambling down roots and rocks.
+Thankfully, though, the ground was generally even, and only the very steepest bits involved a little scrambling over roots and rocks.
 For the most part, it was a steady plod down through the forest, using my poles, quads and knees as brakes.

 Lower down, the track re-entered pine forest, which was lovely and cool.
 I always enjoy the atmosphere within pine forests.
 They have a bit of an old world Hansel and Gretel feel to them, even if those trees aren’t really a part of the natural history of the place.

 At 3pm, I popped out of the forest and onto the road that winds its way up from Okutama.
 This should have made the going easier, but at just the right angle to push my toes into the front of my shoes, it was actually a little slower to walk on than the track had been.